 Really, the Harrkonnens in Frank Herbert's Dune look innocent by comparison.
 It is one of the beauties of market based systems that they evolve like living organisms to support ever more refined niches within their eco-systems.
 It is a tragedy that ours has chosen to express its intricate flourishes in a lucrative economics of death.
 Systems first tested in Nicaragua, Honduras, Panama and Grenada in the 80s have been rolled out across the Levant now turning the major oil fields into a table-top game for corporate persons who flourish on extractions from beneath the same ground where they profit from exterminations above.
 We appear to be closing in on a Baudriallard style "simulacrum" in which our "hyper-real" mediated imagery finally delivers a "morally" acceptable narrative of genocide to support a blood bath in the take over of the geography of extractive resources.
 The invisible because isolated cruelty and instrumental devastation Conrad described in the Belgian Congo, we witness re-formatted in warm multi media light to dis-inform a radically propagandized population that extermination is OK now because "those people" are so bad.

 Which brings us back to Ferguson, where this narrative is failing at home because it cannot be hidden.
 McCullogh formatted his tale in perfect Fox TV style, and there, on Fox, it has been told as he wanted.
 But the news cycle has not moved on because those people are us and we've not gone away.
 The corporate structure of the tale will not stand up to the persistence of victims here with little to loose: they are shaming the corporate media where watch dogs now sleep.
 In the pre-Reagan world of the "Fairness Doctrine", a full time anti-US Government voice of corporate funded propaganda was illegal and the press could on occasion bring itself to savage the bogus claims of the powerful.
-China, Russia, Venezuela, Argentina, Brazil and many other countries of better and worse legal structure see clearly that press "liberalization" along US lines is an abdication of government responsibilities that will neuter the power of the state by enabling private power grabs: while they may shy from the savagings of a free press, the will not countenance privately funded anti-government and pro-corporate propaganda as is now normal here.
+China, Russia, Venezuela, Argentina, Brazil and many other countries of better and worse legal structure see clearly that press "liberalization" along US lines is an abdication of government responsibilities that will neuter the power of the state by enabling private power grabs: while they may shy from the savagings of a free press, they will not countenance privately funded anti-government and pro-corporate propaganda as is now normal here.

 Our Constitution allows, in Article 5, revisions by a Convention called by two thirds of the states.
 It's time.
 Maybe a "Truth and Reconciliation Commission" or some kind of amnesty will be required to prevent the rouge elements in our current post-Constitutional structure from feeling threatened and inciting violence.
 But so much perversion needs to be excised from the built up institutional structure that I see no hope for a piecemeal solution.
 Starting at the top, the Executive needs to be brought back under the rule of law and the universality of Habeus Corpus reinstated.
 Extra-judicial executions of Americans and of anyone need to be stopped.
 Our "security" institutions need to be turned back into just that: at present no American can be secure because those institutions can make any claim they choose about anyone for whatever motives they can cloak with secrecy to silence or eliminate individuals.

-That done, economic power needs to be similarly re-shackled to the constraints of government power and representational democracy re-legitimized by ending the perversity of money/speech equivalency and the corporate personhood fantasies of our judiciary.
+That done, economic power needs to be similarly re-shackled to the constraints of government power and representative democracy re-legitimized by ending the perversity of money/speech equivalency and the corporate personhood fantasies of our judiciary.
 Legislators liberated from the constant solicitation of bribes now required by our money driven electoral system may again discover both the power of legislation and the interests of citizen voters.
 Disaggregated from our current imperial behemoth, where money creation inflates empty wealth beyond all recognition, where leakages from the plutocratic bloat are what the real economy is left to feed on, legislators can renew the engines of real wealth creation with the contempt appropriate for money values: it remains the real, biological world from which we draw entirely our life, a world the Empire of Money sees as a dumping ground for it's externalities

-With corporate lucre burying DC, like a heap of mackerel by moon light, it sparkles and it stinks.
+With corporate lucre burying DC, like a heap of mackerel by moon light, that city sparkles and it stinks.
 Two generations of American politicians and corporate executives, with their ethical sinuses blocked, have flourished in its glamorous, putrid evil.
 That the erstwhile Potomac swamp that is DC now seeps with the miasma of rot again is more than just metaphor: Constitutional government has rotted away.
 But rot is what we call a phase-change in life: when life's elements cease to function on the scale we recognize and know how to use, they become repulsive as other life at a different scale takes them up.
 They may be poison to us now, in new form, but no less are they life and no less useful to the larger eco-system on which we both depend.
 Its' time to drain the swamp, or perhaps, to let the tides wash cleanly through it and disburse the muck into a sea where the larger eco-system will digest its filth, breaking it down as nutrients for new, clean and living things, new life at a different scale.
 Something beyond, after, lawless empire.

 For the moment, money is speech and corporations are people.
 The reef of Manhattan responds to these sour nutrients in its sea: like the beautiful sunsets global warming makes more common and the cool summers its ice melt has been bringing to the East Coast, the gilding of our skyline is making some breath taking buildings, but for what future?
 A much better future remains there to be seized, but it is one where people relish their time, not their money, where people listen to one another, not mediated corporate and institutional propaganda narratives and people make things and do things with others that make every ones life better, richer and more fulfilling than the empty wealth of money.
 Money is a tool that can call forth beautiful, wonderful and useful thing.
 But as presently used it can pull forth misery and death and too much of the beauty in New York is paid for remotely with these.
 It is time for an open conspiracy to make the world a better place, and the first step is to not believe those who say it can not be done.